COMBINE-lab/salmon/doc/source/salmon.rst

 frequently.
 For a more complete description of all available options in Salmon, see below.

-.. note:: Mapping validation in mapping-based mode
+.. note:: Selective alignment

-   Selective alignment, enabled by the ``--validateMappings`` flag, is a major feature enhancement introduced in recent versions of salmon.
+   Selective alignment, first introduced by the ``--validateMappings`` flag in salmon, and now the default mapping strategy (in version 1.0.0 forward), is a major feature enhancement introduced in recent versions of salmon.
 When salmon is run with selective alignment, it adopts a considerably more sensitive scheme that we have developed for finding the potential mapping loci of a read, and score potential mapping loci using the chaining algorithm introdcued in minimap2 [#minimap2]_.
 It scores and validates these mappings using the score-only, SIMD, dynamic programming algorithm of ksw2 [#ksw2]_.
 Finally, we recommend using selective alignment with a *decoy-aware* transcriptome, to mitigate potential spurious mapping of reads that actually arise from some unannotated genomic locus that is sequence-similar to an annotated transcriptome.
 The selective-alignment algorithm, the use of a decoy-aware transcriptome, and the influence of running salmon with different mapping and alignment strategies is covered in detail in the paper `Alignment and mapping methodology influence transcript abundance estimation <https://www.biorxiv.org/content/10.1101/657874v1>`_.

    The use of selective alignment implies the use of range factorization, as mapping scores become very meaningful with this option.
-Selective alignment can improve the accuracy, sometimes considerably, over the faster, but less-precise default mapping algorithm.
-As of salmon v0.13.1, we highly recommend all users adopt selective alignment unless they have a specific reason to avoid it.
-It is likely that this option will be enabled by default in a future release.
+Selective alignment can improve the accuracy, sometimes considerably, over the faster, but less-precise mapping algorithm that was previously used.
 Also, there are a number of options and flags that allow the user to control details about how the scoring is carried out, including setting match, mismatch, and gap scores, and choosing the minimum score below which an alignment will be considered invalid, and therefore not used for the purposes of quantification.

 The **alignment**-based mode of Salmon does not require indexing.
 Rather, you can simply provide Salmon with a FASTA file of the transcripts and a SAM/BAM file